February 13, 2020

 Supporting multiculturalism in research.

-Join the art therapy community in celebrating the achievements of colleagues, supporting growth and research in the profession, and volunteering as leaders.
-Read more about those who were awarded last year during the 2018 Annual Conference Awards Ceremony, and find information about the 2019 season for scholarships, awards, nominations on MyAATA.
+Join the art therapy community in celebrating the achievements of colleagues and supporting growth and research in the profession.
+Read more about those who were awarded last year during the 2019 Annual Conference Awards Ceremony, and find information about the 2020 season for scholarships and awards on MyAATA.